 Mr. Golda McCord and Mr. Alvah Alexander established an early undertaking business on the northeast corner of North Main and Mill Street in Oakland City.
 At that time, visitations and funerals for the deceased were held in the home and churches.

-McCord & Alexander sold the business to Mr. & Mrs. Curt Butler, who also owned the home (the current funeral home building) next door to the undertaking business.
-After Mr. Butler’s death around 1930, Mrs. Butler sold the home and the business to Mr. & Mrs. George Boone.
+McCord & Alexander sold the undertaking business to Mr. & Mrs. Curtis Butler, who also owned the home (the current funeral home building) next door to the undertaking business.
+After Mr. Butler’s death in 1929, Mrs. Butler sold the home and the business to Mr. & Mrs. George Boone.
 They remodeled the home, with an addition (the original undertaking building was moved) being attached to the southeast side of the home.
-The stunning oak front stairway was left as well as three stained glass windows.
-They ended up with one of the most beautiful and modern funeral homes for that era.

 In 1947 the Boones sold the funeral home to Mr. & Mrs. E. Eugene “Gene” Corn and Mr. & Mrs. George “Abe” Reed.
 Mr. Corn had served his apprenticeship under Mr. Boone and Mr. Reed had spent his entire lifetime working at this funeral establishment, starting as a 13-year-old boy working for McCord & Alexander and through the years of Butler and then Boone ownerships.
 Their partnership formed the Corn-Reed Funeral Home.
 This lasted until Mr. Reed’s death in 1958.
 At that time the name was changed to the Corn Mortuary.